 The more I learned about Hidradenitis Suppurativa and adjusted to living with it, the more I realized the harsh assumptions and narrow-mindedness I encountered were nothing new.
 In my childhood, I had a well-developed body.
 I was overweight, but not obese.
 In my neighborhood and at school, there were few obese or overweight students, so those who were obese or overweight received attention.
 I had to shop a size up and make sure the clothing I purchased was suitable for my age since many people believed I was older than I was.

 A server at a restaurant thought my mother was trying to get me a children's meal by stating I was younger.
 It wasn’t uncommon to hear “you’re big for your age”, but by the time I got to high school, there were so many body types and sizes I didn't stand out.
 Being able to blend in was reassuring.
 It never occurred to me that I'd have to deal with assumptions about my body and health in my later years.

-Stigmatizing and shaming do not solve problems
+Stigmatizing and shaming HS does not solve problems

 It will never make sense to me why some people believe stigmatizing people with chronic conditions can lead to better outcomes.
 As history has proven, stigmatizing and shaming do not solve problems, but worsen them.
 How much better would it be if those who ostracized or embarrassed us understood what it's like to be a social outsider who falls short of expectations?
 Perhaps if they lived our daily lives, they could understand what we're going through and help us.
 Hopefully, they'll understand what it's like to be called unfriendly, impolite, or strange for not talking at work when in reality, you're feeling otherwise.
 Being forced to cancel an appointment with a friend after a flare suddenly appearing.
 Or what it's like to be called a hypochondriac or health freak.